 Wichita Falls is a larger medium-sized city located in the state of Texas.
 With a population of 104,710 people and 31 constituent neighborhoods, Wichita Falls is the 30th largest community in Texas.

-The education level of Wichita Falls citizens is a little higher than the average for US cities and towns: 22.18% of adults in Wichita Falls have at least a bachelor's degree.
+The citizens of Wichita Falls are slightly better educated than the national average of 21.84% for all cities and towns, with 23.02% of adults in Wichita Falls having a bachelor's degree or advanced degree.

-Wichita Falls is a very ethnically-diverse city.
+Wichita Falls is an extremely ethnically-diverse city.
 The people who call Wichita Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wichita Falls residents report their race to be White, followed by Black or African-American.
 Wichita Falls also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.38% of the city’s residents.
+People of Hispanic or Latino origin account for 20.77% of the city’s residents.
 Important ancestries of people in Wichita Falls include Irish, English, Italian, and French .

 The most common language spoken in Wichita Falls is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Other Asian languages.